New Zealand travel tips

 Oh, and one final tip, if you are carrying anything that could be deemed prohibited or restricted, in both hand and checked luggage, make sure that you declare it on your passenger arrival card before landing.
 Failure to do so could result in an instant fine.

 Located at the bottom of the North Island, Wellington is the capital city of New Zealand.
 It’s a pretty harbour city with a thriving cultural scene and a compact downtown area which makes it perfect for exploring on foot.

 But, with a population of around 217,000, Wellington is not New Zealand’s largest city.
 That honour goes to Auckland, also located on the North Island, it has a population of around 1.7 million – that’s one third of New Zealand’s total population.
-Since we’re on the subject, you might also be interested in this list of New Zealand cities by population.
+Since we’re on the subject, you might also be interested in this list of the largest cities in New Zealand by population.

-On the South Island, Christchurch is the largest city with a population of just over 400,000.
-Still regenerating after the devastating effects of earthquakes in 2010 and 2011, this vibrant city is a gateway to the many adventure activities that the region has to offer.
+On the South Island, Christchurch is the largest city with a population of just over 392,000.
+This vibrant city is a gateway to the many adventure activities that the region has to offer.

 If you’d like to read more about New Zealand’s different regions and cities and what they have to offer the adventure traveller, check out our New Zealand regions guide.

 The New Zealand Dollar, referred to as NZD or sometimes NZ$, is the official currency.
 Bank notes are issued in the following denominations: $5, $10, $20, $50 and $100.
 Coins are issued in the following denominations: 10 cents, 20 cents, 50 cents, $1 and $2.

 You’ll notice that there are no coins smaller than 10 cents so cash rounding / Swedish rounding is applied when retailers play their pricing games like $19.99 – in other words, you won’t get 1c change from a $20 note.